rachelng-rpas/openreoc/articles/oonp/Reference-pathway-1-controlled.md

 ## Operations Manual Requirements

-For a step-by-step guide on updating your Operations Manual, see: [Step 03 — Updating Your Operations Manual for OONP](../step-03-ops-manual-update.md)
+For a step-by-step guide on updating your Operations Manual, see: [Step-03-ops-manual-updates](Step-03-ops-manual-updates.md)

 Next section, we will cover what procedures and documents should be included in your operation manuals.